Member Organizations

 Code of Ethics for Professional Accountants

-In Sri Lanka, ethical requirements for professional accountants are established by the three professional accountancy organizations (PAOs): the Institute of Chartered Accountants of Sri Lanka (CA Sri Lanka), the Institute of Certified Management Accountants of Sri Lanka (CMA Sri Lanka), and the Association of Accounting Technicians of Sri Lanka (AAT Sri Lanka).
-As per the respective rules of the three PAOs, adhering to ethical requirements is mandatory for all professional accountants.
+In Sri Lanka, ethical requirements for professional accountants are established by the three professional accountancy organizations in the jurisdiction: the Institute of Chartered Accountants of Sri Lanka (CA Sri Lanka), the Institute of Certified Management Accountants of Sri Lanka (CMA Sri Lanka), and the Association of Accounting Technicians of Sri Lanka (AAT Sri Lanka).
+Compliance with ethical requirements is mandatory for members of each respective organization.

 Current Status: Partially Adopted